 What Does Javascript Void 0 Mean Codeforgeek

-What Does Javascript Void 0 Mean Codeforgeek Developers use javascript:void (0) in hyperlinks to prevent the browser default action, like navigating to a new page. the void operator makes sure that the link returns undefined, stopping the page from reloading or changing when clicked.
+What Does Javascript Void 0 Mean Codeforgeek In short, javascript:void (0) is a handy javascript keyword that stops a link from trying to load a url or redirect. the void operator evaluates an expression and returns undefined, letting developers discard any unwanted return value.
 Javascript:void (0) is commonly used in html to create a link that doesn’t perform any action or navigate to a new page. when placed in the href attribute of an tag, it allows the link to execute javascript code without reloading or changing the current page.

 Comments are closed.